More at rubyonrails.org:

 Some contributors to Rails have email notifications from GitHub turned on, but others do not.
 Furthermore, (almost) everyone who works on Rails is a volunteer, and so it may take a few days for you to get your first feedback on a pull request.
 Don't despair!
 Sometimes it's quick; sometimes it's slow.
 Such is the open source life.

 If it's been over a week, and you haven't heard anything, you might want to try and nudge things along.
 You can use the contributions channel in the Ruby on Rails Discord server, or the rubyonrails-core discussion board for this.
 You can also leave another comment on the pull request.
+It's best to avoid pinging individual maintainers directly as we have limited bandwidth and may not be able to look at your PR.

 While you're waiting for feedback on your pull request, open up a few other pull requests and give someone else some!
 They'll appreciate it in the same way that you appreciate feedback on your patches.